 a) Buy a few cigarettes and rub its tobacco on the windshield.
 Water won’t stop on the windshield.

 b) Follow bus/truck driving at moderate speed with working rear lights.
 If possible, explain your situation to the driver.
 Most of them will drive more responsibly and guide you to your destination.

 - Check wipers.
 It is advisable to carry an extra set always.

 - Avoid driving on cruise control.

-- If the wind screen gets foggy from inside, switch AC ON and direct the air flow towards wind screen.
+- If the windscreen gets foggy from the inside, switch AC ON and direct the airflow towards the windscreen.